Clint Lorance

-Clint Allen Lorance (born December 13, 1984) is a former United States Army officer who is known for having been convicted and pardoned for war crimes.
+Clint Allen Lorance (born December 13, 1984) is a former United States Army officer who is known for having been convicted and pardoned for war crimes related to the killing of two Afghan civilians.

 While serving as a first lieutenant in the infantry in the War in Afghanistan with the 4th Brigade Combat Team of the 82nd Airborne Division in 2012, Lorance was charged with two counts of unpremeditated murder after he ordered his soldiers to open fire on three Afghan men who were on a motorcycle.
 He was found guilty by a court-martial in 2013 and sentenced to 20 years in prison (later reduced to 19 years by the reviewing commanding general).
 He was confined in the United States Disciplinary Barracks at Fort Leavenworth, Kansas for six years.

 In 2015, Lorance became a cause célèbre among conservative commentators and activists.
 Fox News personalities, in particular Sean Hannity, advocated for Lorance to be pardoned.
 Lorance was eventually pardoned by President Donald Trump on November 15, 2019.

 Early life

 Lorance was born and raised in the small town of Hobart, Oklahoma, and lived in Jackson County, Oklahoma.
 His father Tracy is a welder, and his mother Anna was a stay-at-home mom.

 After a deployment in Iraq, he attended the University of North Texas, and graduated in 2010, becoming the first college graduate in his family.
-Lorance then lived in Celeste, Texas, and Merit, Texas, in Hunt County, Texas.
+Lorance then lived in Celeste, Texas, and Merit, Texas, in Hunt County.

 Military career

-On his 18th birthday Lorance enlisted in the U.S. Army.
+On his 18th birthday in 2002, Lorance enlisted in the U.S. Army.
 He was stationed first in South Korea for two years as a traffic officer, and then in Iraq, where he served for 15 months guarding detainees.
 After graduating from college with his bachelor's degree, he was commissioned as a second lieutenant in 2010, and subsequently promoted to first lieutenant.
 In March 2012 he was deployed to a small outpost in southern Afghanistan with the 4th Brigade Combat Team, 73rd Cavalry Regiment, of the 82nd Airborne Division.

-Shooting

 Another lieutenant in the 4th Brigade Combat Team was wounded in a roadside bombing by shrapnel; one of four injuries the platoon suffered in a matter of days.
 The 28-year-old was chosen as his replacement, and became the platoon leader of 1st Platoon, C Troop.

 In his short time as Platoon Leader, Lorance engaged in tactics that drew scrutiny at his later court-martial.
 On June 30, 2012, Lorance threatened a farmer and a small boy by pointing a rifle at the boy.
 On July 1, 2012, Lorance ordered two of his soldiers to fire at the villagers and instructed one of his NCOs to provide a false report to the Troop TOC (Tactical Operations Center).